 Both materials are also very strong and durable, able to resist heat damage for great kitchen use.
 But concrete is porous while granite is not – this means the former can absorb liquid, bacteria, mold and various other stains, and has to be regularly sealed and waxed to stop this from happening.
 If not, the surface will both wear down faster and be unsafe for food preparation in some cases.

 Granite also needs sealing but is far better at repelling liquids and stains even without maintenance.
 It’s also not as susceptible to full-on cracking as concrete.

 When it comes to home value, buyers prefer products that are versatile and familiar.
 Granite countertops are highly adaptable, but more than this, they’re simply more well-known and will be comfortable for more buyers than newer concrete products, which are still building a reputation.
 For this reason, granite is the way to go if you’re considering selling anytime in the near future.

 Appearance and Aesthetic

 Concrete countertops can be colored easily, which is good, but they’re also relatively stoic when it comes to design.
-They’re not really at home in traditional or forma locations, and are often better for industrial settings.
+They’re not really at home in traditional or formal locations and are often better for industrial settings.
 Granite, meanwhile, is a natural stone with tons of variation in pattern, suited for a variety of décor formats.

 The costs of granite and concrete countertops are fairly similar, but it should be noted that concrete takes longer to mold, cure, smooth and polish.
 This adds to the installation and labor costs, and also makes the process take longer.
 And when combined with all the factors above, it’s clearly a less cost-effective investment.
 For more on why you should likely consider granite over concrete countertops, or to learn about any of our quartz or marble countertop options, speak to the pros at Intermountain Stone & Marble Company today.